YaoZhang93/mmFormer/README.md

   - Put `Training` folder in to `./data`

-  - Preprocess the data by
+  - In `./data`, preprocess the data by

   `python3 preprocess.py`